-- Subject to the density restriction of 10 units per acre, R-10 allows single-unit living in a detached house with a minimum lot size of 4,000 square feet and 2-unit living in an attached house with a minimum lot size of 6,000 square feet.
+- R-10 allows single-unit living in a detached house and two-unit living in an attached house or townhouse with a minimum lot size of 4,000 square feet.
 Multi-unit living is also allowed in a townhouse or apartment. - 2.
 Smaller minimum lot sizes are permitted as part of a compact development. - 3.
-Smaller lot sizes and increased density as part of a conservation development or cottage court are allowed in exchange for preserving common open space.
+Smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space.